classgraph/classgraph/README.md

 ### Pre-built JARs

-You can get pre-built JARs (ClassGraph 5.x is usable on JRE 17 or newer) from [Sonatype](https://oss.sonatype.org/#nexus-search;quick~io.github.classgraph).
+You can get pre-built JARs (ClassGraph is usable on JRE 17 or newer) from [Maven Central](https://central.sonatype.com/search?q=io.github.classgraph).

 ### Building from source

 ClassGraph must be built on JDK 17 or newer, and is compiled with `--release 17`, so the resulting JAR runs on JRE 17 or newer.

-The following commands will build the most recent version of ClassGraph from git master.
+The following commands will build the most recent version of ClassGraph from the git main branch.
 The compiled package will then be in the "classgraph/target" directory.

 ```bash
 git clone https://github.com/classgraph/classgraph.git